Welcome to Genuine Hosting Reviews

 Frequently asked question

 Your choice of web technology should be informed by the problem that you are trying to solve.
-Make the decision in the wider context of your project and of any alternative technologies.
+Decide in the wider context of your project and any alternative technologies.

 Unless your hosting provider explicitly supports Node.js in a shared environment, you’ll likely need a VPS, dedicated server, or private cloud server.

 Note that while Node.js can run on any operating system, most Node.js installations run on Linux.

 4. What is a real-time web application?